divio/divio-cloud-docs/how-to/configure-settings.rst

 How to configure Django settings
 ================================

-It is important to understand that in Divio Cloud projects, some settings need to be inspected and manipulate programatically, to allow the addons system to handle configuration automatically.
+It is important to understand that in Divio projects, some settings need to be inspected and manipulate programatically, to allow the addons system to handle configuration automatically.
 See the :ref:`addon-configured` section for more on this.